aaronjgeronimo/aaronjgeronimo.github.io/essays/UI-framework.md

 ---
 layout: essay
 type: essay
-title: Hmm, use the car, or ride the bike today?
+title: Hmm, Use the car or ride the bike?
 # All dates must be YYYY-MM-DD format!
 date: 2018-10-04
 labels: